-Despite these Government initiatives, however, there are concerns that the UK may still be lagging behind other countries in its access to methane reducing innovations in the feed sector.
-For example, Bovaer - a feed additive developed by Dutch company DSM - was finally granted approval in the UK by the Food Standards Agency in the first half of 2024, some two years behind the EU.
-According to DSM, Bovaer can reduce enteric methane emissions by approximately 30% for dairy cows and by as much as 90% for beef cows.
+This paucity of action by Defra reflects wider industry concerns expressed by AIC and NFU that the UK may already be falling behind other countries in its access to methane reducing innovations in the feed sector.
+In February 2022, for example, Bovaer - a feed additive developed by the Dutch company DSM - was granted formal marketing approval in the EU.
+According to DSM, the additive reduces enteric methane emissions by approximately 30% for dairy cows and as much as 90% for beef cows.
+A further potential benefit is reduced overall feed intake since 10% of a cow's energy is consumed in generating methane.
+Bovaer is still awaiting FSA approval for use in the UK.